digitalpathologybern/hover_next_inference/README.md

 By default, the pipeline produces an instance-map, a class-lookup with centroids and a number of .tsv files to load in QuPath. sample_analysis.ipynb shows exemplarily how to use the files.

+### Polygon/geojson output

+If you only need to vizualize some examples on WSI, it might be useful to use a geojson output.
+For this, you can add `--save_polygon` as an argument.
+However, polygon creation and saving takes additional time and is not recommended for large scale analyses.

 ## Docker and Apptainer/Singularity Container:

 Download the singularity image from [Zenodo](https://zenodo.org/records/10649470/files/hover_next.sif)